marianul-commits/Shelfy/README.md

 # Shelfy

-Shelfy is a personal project aimed at creating a Goodreads clone using Swift and the Google Books API.
-The main goal of Shelfy is to provide a platform for users to discover and review books, build their virtual bookshelves, and connect with other book lovers.
+Shelfy is a personal project aimed at creating a Goodreads clone using Swift and the OpenLibrary API.
+The main goal of Shelfy is to provide a platform for users to discover and track books, build their virtual bookshelves called Shelfies.

 ## Features